Arun Kumar

 Photo by Patrick Tomasso on Unsplash

+Blog posts may not have something entirely new to say but the freshness of words, makes it novel.
 After all, most of us do not go around reading Spinoza ourselves.
-We read about his ideas through someone else’s lens.
+We read about his ideas through someone else’s words.